Common Questions About Xylitol

 Is it possible to replace daily teeth cleaning with xylitol usage?

 A healthy mouth and teeth are an important part of vigorous everyday life.
 That is why it is important to take good care of them.
-To keep a beautiful and healthy smile, brush you teeth daily and visit your dentists regularly.
+To keep a beautiful and healthy smile, brush you teeth daily and visit your dentist regularly.

 Is it dangerous to swallow the chewing gum?